LegReq/di-bip340-python/README.md

-# Data Integrity using the [Schnorr Secp256k1 CryptoSuite](https://dcdpr.github.io/data-integrity-schnorr-secp256k1/)
+# Data Integrity using the [BIP340 CryptoSuite](https://dcdpr.github.io/data-integrity-schnorr-secp256k1/)
 ## Experimental Python Implementation

 > Warning: This code is for experimental purposes only and should NOT be used in production.